mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 19 May 2025

-- The average temperature today is 13.04˚C,
+- The average temperature today is 13.76˚C,
-- With highs of 13.31˚C and lows of 12.62˚C,
+- With highs of 14.97˚C and lows of 13.3˚C,
-- It may feel like 12.15˚C with scattered clouds
+- It may feel like 12.73˚C with broken clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 67%
+- The pressure is 1022hPa and humidity is 59%
 - The sun will rise at 04:09 and set at 20:00

 <!-- weather_marker ends -->